Gobiesox strumosus: Description

 The skilletfish has a frying pan-shaped body which can grow to about 3 inches in length.
 The body is compressed dorsoventrally with the head being wider than the body.
 Tiny eyes are located on top of the head.
 The fish also has strong teeth and fleshy lips.
 Color varies from a pale gray to dark brown with a mottled pattern.
 About 6 faint lines radiate from eye.
 The fish also has a dark band at the base of its rounded tail fin.
 Modified pelvic fins form a large suction disc on the underside of the body.
 The dorsal and ventral fins are set fairly far back on the body.

 Diet

 Skilletfish primarily feed on bristle worms and small crustaceans such as amphipods and isopods.

 Habitat

 Usually lives among oyster reefs, but may also be found within eelgrass beds.
-Stays in shallow waters near the shore during warmer months but will move to deeper waters in winter.
+Stays in shallow waters as deep as 1 m near the shore during warmer months but will move to deeper waters as deep as 33 m in winter.
 Almost always clings to rocks or shells with suction disc.